GioVaradashvili/GioVaradashvili/README.md

   <h4>Luka Tskhvaradze</h4>
 </p>

-> "I have been in this field for many years, and [Username] (Giorgi) was my student.
+> "I have been in this field for many years, and Giorgi was my student.
 I wholeheartedly recommend him; he is one of the most diligent and dedicated individuals in his area.
 I'm incredibly proud of his progress.""
 >
 > 🧠 **Rating:** ⭐⭐⭐⭐⭐